Scrapbook and Bloggish Musings 8

 I have used the same tools as YouTuber RedPilotSun to create media, but my outcome has been different because I am trying to shoe-horn artworks into a digital domain where much of the original work (dating back to the 1980s) is analog.

-Moreover, more recent art subcultures have developed around niche curatorship of lost-and-found media, or media made to look lost-and-found.
+Recent art subcultures have developed around niche curatorship of lost-but-found media, or media made to look lost-but-found.
 There are fewer creators in the classic sense, where an artist develops a body of work and cultivates an audience.
-These current-year Internet movements are more like transient group endeavors, with multiple contributors adding one-offs to evolving forums.
+These current-year Internet movements are more like transient group endeavors, with multiple contributors adding one-offs to evolving online forums.

 Next/ Back/ Home